What is the FAFSA Simplification Act?

 - The form will be available in 11 languages to benefit those who aren’t native English speakers.

 - Parents of undocumented students will be able to apply for an FSA ID.
-This will speed up the processing time for children of undocumented students, as they’ll be able to submit the form online, instead of having to print, sign and mail their application.
+This will speed up the processing time for children of undocumented students, as they’ll be able to submit the form online instead of having to print, sign and mail their application.

-- The expected family contribution (EFC), which determines your financial need based on your household income, family size and cost of attendance, will be replaced with the Student Aid Index (SAI).
+- The expected family contribution (EFC), which determines your financial need based on household income, family size and cost of attendance, will be replaced with the Student Aid Index (SAI).
 There will also be changes on how this component will be calculated.

-- Those who qualify for a dependency override due to homelessness or not being able to access their parents’ financials, won’t have to recertify their dependency status each year, unless their situation changes.
+- Those who qualify for a dependency override due to homelessness or not being able to access their parents’ financials won’t have to recertify their dependency status each year unless their situation changes.

 - Students will be able to see if they qualify for the Pell Grant using their household income and family size before they even fill out the FAFSA.